 Editor’s Note: This blog post was written by Sheila Miller of Yogapedia who goes into detail about the benefits of yoga and travel.
-Keep reading and discover how to stay healthy in 2020.

 I was 16 my first time traveling abroad alone when I took a big trip without my family or any of my friends.
 Everyone else knew one another, and as the new kid in an existing social structure, I had the opportunity to see the consequences of my choices clearly.